ThomasByr/YOLO_crop/README.md

 ./bin/YOLO_crop -i orig -o dest -e .jpg -t 4 -s 30,60,64 --llps -b orig/bg.png
 ```

 Just in case, this will tell the program to take all files with the `.jpg` extension in the folder named `orig`, where there is also matching named `.txt` files for the config, look only for objects whose minimum size is bigger than `30` and maximum size is less than `60`, and crop according to the `ellipse` defined by that bounding box.
-The program will then crop the `orig/bg.png` at the center point to create a new `64x64` image for it to then paste the cropped ellipse.
+The program will then crop the `orig/bg.png` at the center point to create a new `64x64` image for it to then paste the cropped ellipse in the middle.
 It will then save it inside the folder named `dest` using the `.jpg` format.

 > **Warning**
 > Please be thoughtfull when naming/generating images/config files.
 We assume each image in the input folder named `x.ext` will have a matching twin text file named `x.txt` in the config folder.